T-3B/rhefo/README.md

 I don't like Windows and don't plan to support it, but if someone knows how to use this script on Windows I'd really like to hear it!

 ## Installation
-TODO (I'm thinking of placing everything - rhefo.sh + plug-ins - in a subfolder in PATH, easier to remove things when I drop an add-in)
+TODO (I'm thinking of placing everything - rhefo.sh + plug-ins - in a subfolder in PATH, easier to remove things when I drop an add-in).

 ## Usage & examples
 This script will optimize any folder/file inputs given, with the possibility to write outputs to another directory (or optimize inplace).\
 This script **completely supports exotic filenames**!
 For example, filenames can have `*`, start with a dash `-`, have a newline char `\n` or any non-printable chars.\
-Symlinks were *not* tested (even embedded in archives), and could break your machine (well I don't think so, but you've been warned).\
+Symlinks were *not* tested (even embedded in archives), and could break your machine (well I don't think so, but you've been warned).

 Optimize recursively current dir, inplace\
 `rhefo .`\